See belowLearn more about this agency

 (2) Technical Qualification (MANDATORY SUBMISSION): A supplemental statement must be submitted separately addressing each TQ.
 TQ must provide specific examples that address relevant experience and accomplishments.
 Total TQ write-up should not exceed 2 pages per TQ using 12 pt.
 Arial or Times New Roman with 1 inch margins.
 Applicants must reflect superior technical qualifications demonstrated through leadership and management in the following:

-Please Note: Current career SES members, former career SES members with reinstatement eligibility, and SES Candidate Development Program (DCP), who have been certified by the OPM do not need to address ECQs, However when applying you must load your SF-50 or certificate under the Executive Core Qualification.
+Please Note: Current career SES members, former career SES members with reinstatement eligibility, and SES Candidate Development Program (DCP), who have been certified by the OPM do not need to address ECQs, However when applying you must load your certificate under the Executive Core Qualifications.

 a.
 Currently be serving in a position in Grade GS-15 or above (or equivalent military or private sector position).

 b.
 Have a baccalaureate degree from an accredited institution authorized to grant baccalaureate degrees or have been certified by the appropriate agency official as possessing significant potential for advancement to levels of greater responsibility and authority based on demonstrated analytical and decision-making capabilities, job performance and qualifying experience; education as described in the next section.